Acnetify/Machine-Learning/README.md

     - Place the dataset in the appropriate directory.

 2. Train the model:
-    - Open and run the provided Jupyter Notebook in Google Colab.
+    - Open and run the provided Jupyter Notebook.
     - The notebook will guide you through data augmentation, model training, and evaluation.

 3. Evaluate the model: